iden3/circom_old/README.md

 We do this by using a variable `lc1` and adding each signal multiplied by his coefficient.

-This variable does not hold a value in compilation time, but it holds a linear combination.  and it is used in the last constrain:
+This variable does not hold a value in compilation time, but it holds a linear combination.  and it is used in the last constraint:

 ```
 lc1 === in;